przemek-jablonski/Timber-Kotlin-Live-Templates/README.md

 # Timber/ Kotlin Live Templates

-Collection of Live Templates for Android Studio that make writing log statements easier than typing method name and arguments manually.
+Collection of Live Templates for Android Studio that make writing log statements easier than typing everything by hand.

 Import `LogTimberKotlin.xml` file into your Android Studio config folder (`/config/templates`) and you are good to go.